Topological bias: How haloes trace structural patterns in the cosmic web: Topology, persistence and alpha shapes

 Instead of studying the topology at a single length scale, alpha shape topology probes the topology of the distance field along its set of filtrations as a function of the length scale $\alpha$\footnote{Alpha shapes represent a mathematically well-defined filtration of the distance field, with a direct visual connection to the spatial pattern analyzed.
 There are a range of other formalism and methods for the analysis of aspects of spatial point distributions that are based on the corresponding distance field.
 Amongst others, Minimal Spanning Trees and graph theoretical techniques are known for their application to the large-scale galaxy distribution.
 In Appendix~\ref{app:distancefield} we include a short discussion and comparison of several distance field based methods.}.
 As the filtration length scale $\alpha$ increases, the halo/sample point distribution proceeds through a process in which we see a growing number of Delaunay simplices getting connected as they get embedded in the corresponding alpha complex.
 As a result of this, we see a continuously changing population of different separate simplicial complexes and the corresponding structural entities they represent.

 Proceeding through the entire value range of the scale parameter $\alpha$, we may follow the creation and destruction of the individual topological features.
 As new structures emerge, existing structures merge and other structures get annihilated, the number of (super)clusters of haloes, filaments and voids will continuously change.
 To obtain insight into the connection between the growing simplicial (alpha shape) complex and the topology of the spatial structure, it is illustrative to consider what happens as more points get added while the simplicial complex grows~\citep[see][]{weygaert2011alpha}.
-Cycling through the simplices of the alpha complex, we find the following.
+Cycling through the simplices of the alpha complex, we find the following:

 When a point is added to the alpha complex, a new component is created: the zeroth Betti number $\beta_0$ is increased by 1.
 In this study, the alpha complex starts out with all haloes added at $\alpha=0$, and each component corresponds to an individual halo.
 When adding edges between pairs of points, the components become (super)cluster of haloes.
 The process of adding edges between points can have two outcomes.
 Either both points belong to the same, or to different components of the current complex.
 When they belong to the same component, the edge creates a new tunnel, increasing the one-dimensional Betti number by 1.
 The creation of a filament corresponds to the creation of a tunnel.
 When the edge connects two different components, two (super)clusters merge and $\beta_0$ decreases by 1.
 When a triangle gets added, it may complete the enclosure of a void or it may close a tunnel.
 In the first case, a new void is created and $\beta_2$ increases by 1.
 In the latter case, $beta_1$ is decreased by 1 as the number of tunnels and corresponding filaments decreases.
 Finally, when a tetrahedron is added, a void is filled.
 This means that the two-dimensional Betti number $\beta_2$ is lowered by 1.

 By assessing the value of $\alpha$ at which a feature is created, the \emph{birth value} $\alpha_b$, and the value at which a feature is destroyed, the \emph{death value} $\alpha_d$, we follow the existence of (super)cluster complexes, of filamentary features and of enclosed voids~\citep[see, e.g.,][]{wilding2021}.
 The difference between the creation and the destruction value,